-Serve green beans when cooking outdoors because they really do hold up well in the heat and humidity!
+Serve a recipe using canned green beans when cooking outdoors because they really do hold up well in the heat and humidity!

 I recommend buying them ready peeled and pre-cut so that they’re easier to cook quickly.
 You can also serve them as a side dish to accompany your barbecue or as a starter alongside a roast dinner.

 6. Baked Potatoes